 THE ADVENTURES IN BRIDGE TEAM

-Robert is often a featured lecturer at many Regional and National Tournaments.
+Robert is often a featured lecturer at Regional and National Tournaments.
 He is considered one of the top young bridge teachers in North America.
-Robert holds a wide range of bridge events, from 8-12 player workshops up to 150-200 player large seminars (and everything in between).
+Robert hosts a wide range of bridge events, from 8-12 player workshops up to 150-200 player large seminars (and everything in between).
 He often co-hosts events with some of the all time best bridge teachers (Audrey Grant, Larry Cohen, etc... ) and they all say that Robert is "the next generation of great bridge instructor and entertainer!"
 Come join him at one of his events!

 Theri is a bridge player, director, and teacher from Florida and the DC area.
 She learned to play bridge while in college after she and her roommates answered an ad in the student paper, and immediately fell in love with the game.
 Theri is always happy to partner new players and pass on her enthusiasm for the game.
 Her students have ranged in age from 6 to 86 and have had concurrently wide ranges of experience.
 Theri feels that the best part of bridge is that there's always something new to learn.
 She is a Sapphire Life Master and won the 0-10,000 IMP Pairs at the Fall 2015 NABC in Denver.